JuJu2181/VHDL_CODES/readme.md

 - [X] Day 4 - testbench for structural 4 bit adder, 4 bit adder behavorial type alt ways and testbench for alt ways
 - [X] Day 5 - Half adder/subtractor + its testbench and 4 bit full adder/subtractor and its test bench
 - [X] Day 6 - 4 bit multiplier, flowchart implementation and their respective testbenches
+- [X] Day 7 - booths multiplier and its testbench